Reciprocal Course Visit

 An initiative supported by the Andrew W. Mellon Foundation

-During the spring of 2014, the Jan Serie Center for Scholarship and Teaching will make up to 4 awards to pairs of faculty who participate in a set of reciprocal classroom visits.
+During the fall of 2014, the Jan Serie Center for Scholarship and Teaching will make up to 4 awards to pairs of faculty who participate in a set of reciprocal classroom visits.
 Ideally you would visit three consecutive class sessions in a course being taught by a colleague.
 In turn, your colleague would attend three consecutive class sessions in your course during the same semester.
 The multiple, and hopefully consecutive, visits provides opportunities to observe and reflect on the classroom dynamics that inevitably accompanies each class meeting.
 After a brief summary of the exchanges has been filed, each participant will receive $150 in FTR.

 The multi-visit format of the RCV provides an avenue for meaningful, mutual exchange.
 Such exchanges are expected to lead to benefits in one, or more, of the following areas for each of the participants: